sogartar/and_justice_for_all/README.md

 Nimble or Battle Forged are always picked and are must-have perks that dominate any character build.
 They are the most powerful perks in the game.
 Maybe aside from Berserk.
 Berserk is much harder to balance though, because of its mechanics.
-It will be much weaker on 1-heanders if it provided only 3 AP on a kill, crippling the whole class.
+It will be much weaker on one-heanders if it provided only 3 AP on a kill, crippling the whole class.
 Therefore, Berserk is the yardstick for late-game perks.
 The nerf to Nimble and Battle Forged is probably not significant enough to justify not picking any of them.
 I am afraid that nerfing them further would break the game, making it significantly harder to survive.
+#### Tier 7
+* **Duelist** - Reduce armor ignoring damage from 25% to 20%.
+With the buff to 1H weapons and with Duelist the armor ignoring damage is the same.

 ### Entity and Party Strength
 NPC strength has been rebalanced to reflect the perk changes.
+Because of the nerf to Battle Forged and Nimble the scaling strength per level for player characters has been reduced for 2 to 1.9.

 ### Feedback